Parking Lot Car Accidents and Fault

 - Two drivers back out at the same time and strike each other

-- A driver pulls out of a space by driving forward and hits a vehicle already in the lane of travel
+- A driver pulling out of a space hits a vehicle already in the lane of travel

 - One driver turns the wrong way, resulting in an accident